-In compliance with the District of Columbia's Accrued Sick and Safe Leave Act each resident accrues 1 hour of sick time for every 37 hours worked, up to a maximum of 7 days per calendar year.
-This paid time may be used for yourself or for a family member for mental and physical illness, injuries, and health conditions.
-The paid time off may also be used to obtain medical care, diagnosis, or preventive care.
-Residents are required to follow their program policy for reporting off work if they are sick.
-Resident sick time will be tracked in MedHub.
-Unused sick time may be rolled over from one year to the next, but is not paid out upon termination.
-Residents who become ill for a period of time sufficient to interfere with their participation in the training program, are covered under policies governing Temporary Disability Leave.
-Please see Section VI for detailed information.
+In compliance with the District of Columbia's Accrued Sick and Safe Leave Act each resident accrues one (1) hour of sick time for every 37 hours worked, up to a maximum of 7 days (56 hours) per calendar year.
+This paid time may be used by the resident for mental and physical illness, injuries, medical care appointments and/or preventive care.
+These seven (7) days can also be used by the resident to care for a sick family member or to accompany the family member to the family member's medical appointment.
+Residents are required to follow their program policy for reporting off work if they need to take sick leave.
+Resident sick leave must be tracked in MedHub.

+Unused sick leave may be rolled over from one year to the next, but is not paid out upon termination, resignation, or completion of program.
+Residents who become ill for a period of time sufficient to interfere with their participation in the training program, are covered under policies governing Resident Paid Family and Medical Leave (RPFML).

-In accordance with the DC Sick and Safe Act, sick time may also be used in the event that an employee or an employee's family member is a victim of stalking, domestic violence, or sexual abuse and the absence is directly related to seeking medical, social, or legal services pertaining to the violent or abusive conduct.
-The employee's time may be used to obtain help from a victim services organization, prepare for or take legal action relating to the conduct, seek medical attention or counseling, or to relocate.
-The employee may also use sick time to take any other action that could be reasonably determined to enhance the physical, psychological or economic health of the employee or the employee's family member or the safety of those who work with or associate with the employee.
+In accordance with the DC Sick and Safe Act, sick leave may also be used in the event that an employee or an employee's family member is a victim of stalking, domestic violence, or sexual abuse and the absence is directly related to seeking medical, social, or legal services pertaining to the violent or abusive conduct.
+The employee's leave may be used to obtain help from a victim services organization, prepare for or take legal action relating to the conduct, seek medical attention or counseling, or to relocate.
+The employee may also use sick leave to take any other action that could be reasonably determined to enhance the physical, psychological or economic health of the employee or the employee's family member or the safety of those who work with or associate with the employee.